 How (and Why) Realtors Should Leverage Video Marketing

-Embracing video technology can help you get more leads, increase home sales, improve visitor engagement, and increase traffic to your website.
+And, in the real estate industry, the increased popularity of video content opens up new opportunities to help you get more leads, increase home sales, improve visitor engagement, and increase traffic to your website.

 As a realtor, you are already familiar with virtual tours, or listing videos.
 You can improve engagement with these types of videos by adding some narrative or telling a story about your listing.